 - Mauritius is the ideal investment gateway to Africa, as it has a conducive business environment, low tax rates, low levels of corruption and bureaucracy as compared to its neighbors;

 - Mauritius offshore company formation is relatively easier to set up as compared to other jurisdictions.

 Problems with Mauritius company formation

 - From 1 January 2019 the Mauritius Government will phase out the GBC2 business regime and cease issuance of GBC2 license;

-- GBC2 licences issued prior to 16 October 2017 will continue to benefit from tax exemption only up to 30 June 2021.
+- GBC2 licenses issued prior to 16 October 2017 will continue to benefit from tax exemption only up to 30 June 2021.
 Thereafter the entity will be subject to a corporate tax rate of 3%;

 - Mauritius companies suffer from the island’s tax haven reputation.
 Clients establishing a Mauritius offshore company can attract additional scrutiny from tax authorities and banks;

 - The tourism industry is partially closed to foreign investors looking for a business registration in Mauritius.
 For instance, foreigners cannot have a majority stake in a hotel with less than 100 rooms.
 They also need to make an initial investment of at least US$300,000 to open a restaurant in Mauritius;